 Most external costs are easy to calculate since they should be itemized on any invoices you receive.
 When you get your bill from external agencies or recruiters, you’ll know exactly how much you paid within a month or to hire a specific role or roles.

-Moving on, let’s find out more about what to know about the math that goes into hiring a new employee.
+Moving on, let’s find out more about the math involved in hiring a new employee.

 How to calculate cost per hire: Understanding the CPH formula